 Oil companies are large organizations with a strong legal team paid in the millions to protect their best interests.
 They’ll shrug away your workers’ compensation claim following an accident, but with our experienced oil refinery attorney, you increase your chances of obtaining compensation.

-Long term chemical exposure or being injured by heavy machinery can cause serious injuries, even death.
+Long-term chemical exposure or heavy machinery injury can cause serious injuries, even death.
 Under workers’ compensation claims, injured workers may be able to recover lost wages, medical bills, rehabilitation, and pension in case of permanent disabilities.
-Workers’ compensation payments are minimal and injured plant, and refinery workers may not be able to recover the entire costs of their medical expenses or lost income.
+Workers’ compensation payments are minimal, and injured plant and refinery workers may not be able to recover the entire costs of their medical expenses or lost income.

 Another drawback to workers’ compensation is that it doesn’t cover non-economic damages such as pain and suffering, emotional trauma, loss of quality of life, and punitive damages.

 If your employer doesn’t have workers’ compensation or your accident resulted from third-party negligence, you may pursue a plant or refinery accident lawsuit against them and recover economic and non-economic damages.

 Sometimes, the court may also award punitive damages to punish the negligent party.
 Cases may include the employer concealing that workers were exposed to illegal asbestos.
 Recently, we have seen cases like this prop up in Greater Houston.
 We have extensive experience using it for explosions and fires and can bring our training close to your claims to pull off a win for the maximum amount available.